shreethar/VADL/README.md

 ---
 After further analyzing the heatmap values across all 3 data sets, and 2 labels, we have decided for using **0.29** as a threshold for the heatmap.
 If the heatmap value is below the threshold, it's considered normal, but if it's over the threshold, its considered anomalous.

 Here are the plots to support the threshold hyperparameter setting.
+We are using the normal label from the validation dataset to get the threshold.

 ![Histogram](src/results/images/Histogram.png)
 ![Violinplot](src/results/images/Violinplot.png)